-We thought we’d have a little fun while sharing some great information in this week’s blog!
-We’ve compiled a list of voice over terminology from A-Z to help our clients to navigate the confusing world of the voice over industry.
+We thought we’d have a little fun while sharing some great information!
+We’ve compiled a list of voice over terminology from A to Z to help our clients to navigate the confusing world of the voice over industry.
 Because let’s face it… Does anyone really know if it should be spelled “voice over” or “voiceover”?
-Check out the “V” section to find the answer to that!
-So, If you’re thinking of working with a voice over agency on your next project, then this blog post is for you.
+Check out the “V” section to find the answer!
+If you’re thinking of working with a voice over agency on your next project, this blog is for you.

 Voice Over Terminology

 Animation Voice Over – When it comes to animation, it’s the voice that brings the characters to life and provides a connection between you and what’s happening on screen!
 Animation voice over actors use their voices to create a character to help emerge their listeners.

 Anime Dubbing Studios – Anime dubbing studios specialize in the localization of Japanese anime productions for non-Japanese audiences.
 They create English-language versions of popular anime shows, movies, and series by dubbing over the original Japanese audio with voice actors in the target language.

 After Effects – Adobe After Effects is a program that allows you to edit and create videos.
 You can also use it for animation and special effects.

 Audio Engineering – Audio engineering involves capturing sound, processing it, and manipulating it to create the desired sound for a particular production.